grommet/grommet/src/js/components/Drop/README.md

 **responsive**

 Whether to dynamically re-place when resized.
-Defaults to `{
+Defaults to `true`.
-  "defaultProp": true
-}`.

 ```
 boolean